Tim Cartner, RF

 Staying in Control of Your Forest Management

-Please don’t get your government-written forestry plan, take the property tax break, throw it in a drawer and forget about it until the county assessor forces you to follow through.
-Take a few minutes to read your plan; highlight the management prescriptions, and note their timing.
+The worst thing you can do (but what I see most people do) is get your government-written forestry plan, take the property tax break, then throw the plan in a drawer, and forget about it until the county assessor forces you to follow through.
+Take a few minutes to read your plan, highlight the management prescriptions, and note their timing.
 Contemplate how the scheduled management activities will impact the character and value of your land.
 If you don’t understand the plan and its impacts, send it to me, and I’ll review it and explain its impacts and options.
-Government forestry plans are cheap, but will usually cost you in the long run.
+Government forestry plans are cheap but will usually cost you in the long run.

 Like a life well-lived, good forest management is about finding balance and creating an environment suitable for healthy growth.